 - Store it Safe and teach children safety around firearms

 The public launch of the campaign held Monday, March 6 was covered by many local and national media sources.
 You can read the Columbus Dispatch article here or access the Partnership for Safety Press Release.
-Media inquiries can be directed to Hayley Southworth at email@example.com.
+Read the Columbus Dispatch July 20, 2017 editorial on this topic here.
+Media inquiries can be directed to Hayley Southworth at firstname.lastname@example.org.

 Why does Ohio need the Partnership for the Safety of Children Around Firearms?